 - Identify opportunities to expand learning time, such as summer school, after-school, and extended school year programs, to provide students with the critically needed increase in time with instructional staff.
 Resources, such as the Summer Learning Planning Guide from the National Institute for Excellence in Teaching, include tools for planning summer programming. - Ensure such programs are not offered in place of extended school year services, which typically address skill regression and risk of delay after the summer break for students with disabilities, and are decided on by the student's IEP team. - Protect time for scheduling teams and general and special education staff to work in concert to ensure programming is complementary and aligned to developmentally appropriate expectations, such as those around seat time. - Seek opportunities for tutoring to provide students access to curricular content support.
-Tutoring programs, such as City Year, Cadence Learning, Schoolhouse.world, the Minnesota Math and Reading Corps, Reading Partners, or Saga Education, should be vetted to contribute expertise and availability.
+Tutoring programs should be vetted to contribute expertise and availability.
 This information should live in a centralized repository for easy matching between student needs and available tutors.
+Some examples of beneficial programs include Minnesota Math and Reading Corps, Reading Partners, Saga Education, City Year, Cadence Learning or Schoolhouse.world.